fytient/craft-beer-online-store/README.md

-# Craft Beer Order Website
+# Craft Beer Online Store

 This is a craft beer order website built with Vite.
 The project supports local breweries and promotes the local community.
 Below are the instructions to run and explore the features of the website.
 [Order now](https://brewscape-northeasternuniversity.koyeb.app/).